libero/publisher/doc/adr/0002-use-component-level-micro-frontends.md

 Each component will have 2 ESIs: 1 for the `<head>` and 1 for the `<body>`.

 Each page-level micro frontend will process the ESIs if it is not behind a trusted proxy that can do so.
-They will detect this through the `Surrogate-Capabilities` request header.
+They will detect this through the [`Surrogate-Capability`](https://www.rfc-editor.org/rfc/rfc4229.html#section-2.1.101) request header.

 ## Consequences